In this article

 Another way to fight alcohol-induced inflammation is by staying hydrated.
 Because alcohol dehydrates you, and dehydration can exacerbate inflammation, drink water while and after you drink alcohol.
 Staying hydrated can also help to prevent a hangover the next day.

-If you are suffering from health complications as a result of alcohol-induced inflammation, consult your healthcare provider.
+If you are suffering from health complications due to alcohol-induced inflammation, consult your healthcare provider.
 Your doctor can prescribe you a treatment plan or medications for conditions like fatty liver disease, arthritis, and IBD.

-If you are worried you have a drinking problem, you are not alone.
-In fact, about 18 million adults in the United States struggle with alcohol use disorder (AUD).2 AUD refers to drinking that causes distress or harm.
+If you are worried about having a drinking problem, you are not alone.
+About 18 million adults in the United States struggle with alcohol use disorder (AUD).2 AUD refers to drinking that causes distress or harm.

 The symptoms of AUD vary depending on severity.
 However, generally, AUD symptoms include, but are not limited to, the following:2